Classification of the conjugacy classes of $\widetilde{\mathrm{SL}}(2,\mathbb{R})$: Acknowledgements

 \section{Acknowledgements}

-I would like to express my deep gratitude to Shinichi Mochizuki and Go Yamashita for having suggested me this topic, as well as for their patient guidance during the writing of this article.
+I would like to thank Shinichi Mochizuki and Go Yamashita for having suggested me this topic, as well as for their patient guidance with early versions of this research note.
+I also thank the anonymous referee for their valuable input on the presentation of this article.

 \addtocontents{toc}{ }